 Each member of the team of robots executes a policy described by a neural network.
 Known as universal approximators [12], neural networks have the ability to model continuous state-action control policies given only a coarse representation of the system state [10].
-To train a neural network, the weights will be adjusted in such a way that given the current state as an input, the network returns an action that maximizes a particular utility function.
+To train a neural network, the weights are adjusted in such a way that given the current state as an input, the network returns an action that maximizes a particular utility function.
 The performance of the learned policy is strongly dependent on the utility function used to evaluate policies.

-In this work, we train neural network controllers with cooperative coevolutionary algorithms (CCEA) while we use the D{++} evaluation function as the fitness function and we compare the results against those trained on the difference (D) and global (G) evaluation functions.
+In this work, we use one-hidden-layer feed-forward neural network controllers and we train these neuro-controllers with cooperative coevolutionary algorithms (CCEA) where we use the D{++} evaluation function as the fitness function, and we compare the results against those trained with the difference (D) and global (G) evaluation functions.